api3dao/oev-docs/docs/oev-searchers/overview/index.md

 To be able to update the data feed, the auction winner must pay the bid amount of the winning bid, which they've announced during the auction.
 In return, they get exclusive rights to capture the OEV.
-Searchers are compensated for this activity by the liquidation incentive.
+Searchers are compensated for this activity by the remaining OEV proceeds amount.
 Thus the majority of the OEV is distributed to the dApp and the searchers.
 These are the parties who made the opportunity possible.